13+Years, More than 25000 Clients and

 6. What is the next stage once I file the Notice of Opposition?

 Once the notice of opposition is filed, the same is considered by the registry and served on the applicant.
 The applicant then produces a counter statement against such notice within 2 months.
-In case of not furnishing a counter-statement, the mark of the applicant shall be dismissed.
+If the applicant fails to furnish a counter-statement, the application shall be dismissed.
 If the counter statement is filed, then it is served on the opposition party and the process goes on to the evidence stage.

 7. What are the timelines to be followed for adducing Evidence by the Parties?

 The evidence stage has 2 filings.
-One is the evidence produced by the opposite party supporting their notice of opposition and the Second is the evidence produced by the applicant supporting their counter-statement.
-Moreover, if required, the parties can file additional evidence post this or stick to their evidence filed before.
-The time frame of an evidence filing is two months from the date of counter-statement or two months from the date of receipt of the evidence, as the case may be.
+One is the evidence produced bythe opponent supporting their notice of opposition and the second is the evidence produced by the applicant supporting their counter-statement.
+Moreover, if required, the parties can file additional evidence after this or rely on the evidence already filed.
+The time frame for filing evidence is two months from the date of counter-statement or two months from the date of receipt of the evidence, as the case may be.
 The time can be further extended for a period of one month.
-The additional evidence if filed by the opponent has a time frame of one month and extendable by another month.
+The additional evidence, if filed by the opponent, has a time frame of one month and is extendable by another month.

 8. If I am not able to file the Evidence within the time frame, are there provisions to file Evidence at a later stage?

-As per Rule 48 of the Trademark Rules, 2017 if the evidence isn’t furnished within the recommended time it tends to be documented later as ‘additional proof’, which lays on the prudence of the Registrar.
-Be that as it may, this should be joined by an interlocutory appeal explaining the explanations behind the postponement in the filing of the said evidence and asking for the Registrar’s authorization to excuse the deferral.
+As per Rule 48 of the Trademark Rules, 2017 if the evidence isn’t furnished within the recommended time it can be filed later as ‘additional evidence’, which lies at the discretion of the Registrar.
+However, this should be accompanied by an interlocutory application explaining the reasons for the delay and seeking the Registrar’s authorization to condone the delay.

 9. Once Evidence is submitted by both Parties, what is the next stage of proceeding?

 The next stage of proceeding after evidence has been submitted is the hearing stage wherein oral submissions are made by the parties with respect to their contentions.
-The registrar gives notice of hearing to both parties which have to be acknowledged by both the parties and the date of hearing is generally one month from the receipt of notice of hearing.
-After hearing both the side, the Registrar issues an order either accepting or rejecting the trademark application.
+The registrar gives notice of hearing to both parties, which has to be acknowledged by both parties and the date of hearing is generally one month from the receipt of notice of hearing.
+After hearing both sides, the Registrar issues an order either accepting or rejecting the trademark application.
 Any party aggrieved with such an order has the right to file an appeal before the Intellectual Property Appellate Board within three months of receipt of the order of the TM Registry.

 10. What is the time period for an Opposition to be decided?

-Considering the colossal overabundance at the Trademarks Registry, it is hard to appraise the specific time-frame for the finish of the opposition proceeding.
-The matter for hearing is generally taken upon a seniority basis and hence the pending cases are given priority.
-Considering the same, the entire process could take up to 3-4 years depending on the number of oppositions received and other technicalities involved.
+Considering the colossal backlog at the Trademarks Registry, it is hard to estimate the specific time-frame for the completion of the opposition proceedings.
+The matter for hearing is generally taken up on a seniority basis and hence the pending cases are given priority.
+Considering this, the entire process could take up to 3-4 years depending on the number of oppositions received and other technicalities involved.